tu-darmstadt-ros-pkg/teamhector.de/pages/join-us.md

 Reach out to us at {% include email.html data="lRmL0RWY0NXbyFGZtUHdu0WazBkcvR3YlhWbhVGd" %}

+We also offer beginner courses for ROS2 and our software stack fridays 2PM (14:00 Uhr) at our lab (Robotics Lab, altes Hauptgebäude).

 ## What we do

 Team Hector develops robot hardware and highly portable open-source software for ground and aerial vehicles with various applications in mind, such as urban search and rescue and remote inspection of industrial sites.